 \section{The equivalence testing approach to goodness of fit}

-The equivalence testing approach of \cite{wellek-2003} to establishing goodness of fit is the basis for this section because it is a natural approach to the problem.
-However, his normal approximation theory is somewhat complicated, and he shows it raises some questions.
-In Section~\ref{sec:eqtestchisq} is described a parallel equivalence testing approach to goodness of fit based on the chi-squared approximation; it raises similar questions, and answers are provided.
-In Section~\ref{sec:equivevid}, again using the chi-squared approximation to the Karl Pearson statistic, is found the evidence {\em for} equivalence.
+The equivalence testing approach {of Wellek \cite{wellek-2003} to establishing goodness of fit is a natural approach to the problem.
+However, his normal approximation theory is somewhat complicated, so in Section~\ref{sec:eqtestchisq} we describe a parallel equivalence testing method for goodness of fit based on the chi-squared approximation. }